 General – Paintings shall not be more than two years old and must be the original work of the artist.
-Work done under instruction, published photocopies of paintings and copies of other works of art will not be accepted.
+Work done under instruction, published photocopies of paintings and copies of other works of art, will not be accepted.
 A painting accepted in one juried FSWS exhibition cannot be entered in another.
 A Compliance Committee will inspect all artwork.
 Any one artist may only receive one award per show.
 Award winners must be present to accept the award (unless prior arrangements are made).

-Transparent Watercolor – is defined as a painting executed in traditional watercolor paints, namely water resoluble transparent medium, without the addition of opaque white pigments, the white of the paper being the only white permitted, on traditional watercolor paper, unvarnished, matted and framed under Plexiglas.
+Transparent Watercolor – is defined as a painting executed in traditional watercolor paints, namely water soluble transparent medium, without the addition of opaque white pigments, the white of the paper being the only white permitted, on traditional watercolor paper, unvarnished, matted and framed under Plexiglas.

 Please note: Unacceptable entries include: white paint or gesso/priming, acrylic, gouache, ink, pastel, metallic/iridescent paint, collage, embossing, and all non-traditional surfaces like Yupo.

 Aqueous Watercolor – is defined as a painting executed in any water soluble medium, including acrylic, ink, egg tempera or watercolor collages (except water soluble oils or pastels), painted on all surfaces created for water media, such as paper, Yupo, clay coated and synthetic surfaces, silk, illustration board and flat watercolor canvas.

 Matting & Framing – Paintings must be under a separate sheet of rigid and clean acrylic plastic (e.g. Plexiglas) –

 NO GLASS ALLOWED.
 The acrylic must be clean and free of scratches, with no debris between the mat and the Plexiglass.

 White and off-white mats are the only ones permitted.
 Thin colored liners may be used if they add positively to the painting.